Augustin82/Billing/README.md

         }
     }

-## Use the component
+## Using the component

-The component is based on a concept "Order" which can contain "OrderItem"(s) and "Pricer"(s) and associated to specific "BilingInformation" and a given state "OrderState".
+The component is based on the concept of "Order" which can contain "OrderItem"(s) and "Pricer"(s), associated to specific "BilingInformation" and a given "OrderState".
 An Order represents the whole data that can be billed and presented into an invoice.
 Orders are then manipulated by the "OrderManager".